 What are the best computer speakers?

-Our runner-up is the Audioengine HD3, Bluetooth bookshelf speakers that match the precise sound found on most wired computer speakers.
+The Audioengine HD3 currently sits at No.1 on our best computer speakers list.
+These Bluetooth bookshelf speakers match the precise sound found on most wired computer speakers.
 Bass is tight and the midrange is emphasized for vocals to shine.
 Connectivity is spot-on too, so you won’t ever have to worry about dropout when streaming music.
 It’s also one of the better-looking models out there with a retro-inspired design that’s donned in a wooden veneer and mesh magnetic grille.

 The best computer speakers you can buy today